 - Educational programs that inform students and teachers around the world about peace

-The Nobel Peace Center is an independent foundation, financed through a combination of private donations and government grants.
-Over 225,000 people visit us each year, included about 900 school groups.
+The Nobel Peace Center is an independent not-for-profit foundation, financed through a combination of private donations and government grants.
+We have a 501(c)(3) in the United States of America.